MrWolfZ/simplux/recipes/advanced/testing-code-using-mutations/README.md

 })
 ```

-The code above indefinitely mocks the mutation.
+The `mockMutation` call above indefinitely mocks the mutation.
 It is recommended to remove the mock after each test and create a new mock in each test.

 ```ts
 import {